 - Prepare a pastry bag, fitted with a plain round 1/4 tip, or a star tip.
 Drape the pastry bag over a tall glass.

 - Line a baking sheet with parchment paper, set aside.

 - Turn the oven to 150F (or 200F if your oven doesn’t go to 150F).

-- With a mixer fitted with whisk attachment, start whipping the egg whites on lower speeds (KitchenAid speed 3-4).
+With a mixer fitted with whisk attachment, start whipping 3 egg whites at lower speeds (KitchenAid speed 3-4).

-- When they have tripled in volume, look white and foamy, start adding the sugar, one tablespoon at a time.
+When they have tripled in volume, look white and foamy, start adding 1 cup sugar, one tablespoon at a time.
 Continue whipping for about 10-15 minutes, until the meringue is thick, white and glossy (dip the whisk attachment into the meringue, quickly pull it up, now put the whisk upside down and only the top 1 cm of the tip should ‘droop’).

 - Transfer the meringue into the prepared pastry bag, twist the end closed.

 - On prepared parchment paper, make 2 inch circles, by piping out a swirl, then go around the edge 2 times, creating a ‘rim’ to your basket.